sonic-net/SONiC/doc/dynamic-port-breakout/sonic-dynamic-port-breakout-HLD.md

 - If yes, it will continue to push the configuration to configDB to delete the port.
 - If no, it will provide error messages and print the dependencies list.
 We also provide a `“--force-remove-dependencies/-f”` option to CLI, which will remove the configuration dependencies automatically.

 During the adding port process, CLI will determine the physical lanes for each breakout port based on `platform.json` and the target breakout mode.
-It will generate multiple individual ports with proper lanes, alias, speed etc info to configDB,
+It will generate multiple individual ports with proper lanes, alias, speed etc info to configDB.

+To eliminate the chance that the adding port could fail (e,g, validation failure), we will finish all the validation of delete/add data in memory before we even start to delete ports into configDB.

 ### Show CLI
 Show interface command should be able to show the ports capability and the current breakout mode.

 ```
 > show interfaces breakout
 "Ethernet0": {